Veronika Kudermetova: 2023: WTA 1000 doubles title, second singles title

-Kudermetova reached the quarterfinals of the Abu Dhabi Open after beating former doubles partner Elise Mertens.
-Consistency continued to reflect in her results as she made the last four at the Qatar Total Open, beating Barbora Krejčíková in 3 hours and earning her first Top 10 win of the year against Coco Gauff.
-However, she lost to World No.1 Iga Świątek, winning just one game in the semifinal.
+Kudermetova reached the quarterfinals of the Abu Dhabi Open, after beating former doubles partner Elise Mertens.
+She lost to Liudmila Samsonova She made the last four at the Qatar Ladies Open, beating Barbora Krejčíková in three hours and earning her first top-10 win of the year against Coco Gauff.
+However, she lost to world No. 1, Iga Świątek, winning just one game in the semifinal.